103sbavert/JADA/README.md

 <img src="./assets/icon.png" alt="drawing" width="125"/>

-A simple free and open-source dictionary app that uses the API created by [Meet Developer](https://github.com/meetDeveloper) which you can check out [here](https://github.com/meetDeveloper/googleDictionaryAPI).
+~~A simple free and open-source dictionary app that uses the API created by [Meet Developer](https://github.com/meetDeveloper) which you can check out [here](https://github.com/meetDeveloper/googleDictionaryAPI).
 This dictionary app uses that API to show definitions for the words entered by the user.
-It supports multiple languages and best of all it has dark mode.
+It supports multiple languages and best of all it has dark mode.~~

+JADA **NO** longer uses meet developer's api but instead now it has switched to the [oxford dictionary's api](https://developer.oxforddictionaries.com/).
+It is still open-source and free.

 **Keep in mind that JADA is not a translator app.
 Nothing does a better job of being a translator app than Google Translate.
 JADA provides you definitions of a word in the same language as the one the word is from.**